 - Navy-Marine Corps Relief Society.

-In most cases, these foundations will offer interest free, or low-interest loans to help you bridge the gap.
+Usually, these foundations will offer interest-free or low-interest loans to help you bridge the gap.
 Some may also offer a small cash grant or other aid.

 Work with Your Creditors